Sonic-LockandLoad/Sonic-LockandLoad/README.md

 ## Copyright
 Sonic: Lock & Load is a fan-made Doom mod.
 All copyrights go to their intended holders.<br>
 Sonic the Hedgehog is property of SEGA.
 DOOM is property of id Software.

+This mod uses assets from [Realm667](https://www.realm667.com) and other games.